JoryKlaverstijn/LaMAS_G17/index.md

 </figure>
 ### Start

 When the game starts, none of the players have any knowledge about their own role, or other players' roles.
 Each player gets notified of their own identity using a public anouncement.
-After this notification, the amount of relations of the agent in their Kripke model decreases, and the amount of acessible worlds from the real world is limited to the worlds in which their own role is equal to their anounced role.
+After this notification, the amount of relations of the agent in their kripke model decreases, and the amount of acessible worlds from the real world is limited to the worlds in which their own role is equal to their anounced role.

 ### Wolves identify each other

 After the players know their own role, the wolves are allowed to know who the other wolves are.
-This is done by a public anouncement in the Kripke model of all wolves.
-An anouncement is made to tell the agent that they now know the role of the other wolves, and an anouncement is made to tell the agent that the other wolves also knows their role.
+This is done by a public anouncement in the kripke model of all wolves.
+An anouncement is made to tell the player that they now know the role of the other wolves, and an anouncement is made to tell the agent that the other wolves also know their role.

 ### Seer identifies a chosen person

 At this stage of the game, the seer is allowed to choose a person to identify.
-To choose who to identify, the seer uses their own Kripke model to choose a person that they want know valuable identity information of.
-The seer iterates through all other players, and checks for each player if the seer knows they are a wolf, and if the seer knows they are not a wolf.
+To choose who to identify, the seer uses their own kripke model to choose a person that they want to know valuable identity information of.
+The seer iterates through all other players, and checks for each player if the seer knows they are a wolf and if the seer knows they are not a wolf.
 If neither is true, that means the seer still suspects the player to be a wolf, and wants to reveal this player's identity.
 If the seer does not suspect anyone, then it could still be useful to find out if there is another player of which the seer does not know the role.
 That way the seer gets to know who has a specialized good role, to be able to communicate it to other players later.

 ### Little girl peeks